Alexanderia-Mike/cs537-p5/README.md

 3. type `./runScan [DISK_IMAGE_FILE] [OUT_DIR]`

 Then all the deleted and undeleted jpg images stored inside the file `[DISK_IMAGE_FILE]` will be put into the directory `[OUT_DIR]`.

+### Limitations:

+1. the size of the images should be no larger than 64.26 MB.
+2.